dido-jr/robot/README.md

 			If tokens is empty:
 				Append token to tokens

-			Elif token.info.code is equal to tokens[0].info.code:
+			Elif token is equal to first token in tokens
 				Remove token from tokens
 				Insert token at index 0 in tokens return nearest_token